RobertoCorti/RobertoCorti/README.md

-- 👋 Hi, I’m @RobertoCorti, I'm a Data Scientist @ Fastweb, Milan :it:
+- 👋 Hi, I’m @RobertoCorti, I'm a Data Scientist @ Klarna, Berlin 🇩🇪
-- 👀 My main interests are Machine Learning, Bayesian Statistics and Software Engineering!
+- 👀 My main interests are Machine Learning, Statistical Modeling and Software Engineering!
-- 📫 How to reach me: roberto.corti@fastweb.it
+- 📫 How to reach me: roberto.corti@klarna.it

 <!---
 RobertoCorti/RobertoCorti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.